pabloh/pathway/README.md

       end

       module DSLMethods
-        # This method also conflicts with :sequel_models, so don't use them as once.
+        # This method also conflicts with :sequel_models, so don't use them at once
         def transaction(&steps)
           transactional_seq = -> seq, _state do
             ActiveRecord::Base.transaction do